-I’m often asked about toxin free deodorants.
-I haven’t used a store bought deodorant for well over five years now.
+I’m often asked about toxin-free deodorants.
+I haven’t used a store-bought deodorant for well over seven years now.
 I used to just make my own, but I’m pretty lazy and I love trying new products.
-During this last few years, I’ve become something of an expert on the natural deodorants available on the market.
+During the last few years, I’ve become something of an expert on the natural deodorants available on the market.
 I thought I’d share my knowledge with you.
 There are many available that I have yet to try which I’d like to (the Earthwise ones look great!).

 I find the very idea of using an antiperspirant barbaric.
 I know that sounds terribly melodramatic, but how do you expect your body to expel toxins if you repress the very process in which it uses to do that??

 Packaging is a factor to consider.
 I like something that’s either compostable, reusable or, at the very least, recyclable.